 We can be ever so rigid in our thinking at times.
 Armchairs and sofas go in the living room, don't they?
 That's where they've always gone.
 That's where we relax in front of the TV, open Christmas presents, and have lazy evening takeaways when we can't muster the energy to set up the dining room.
 It's where we entertain and relax.

 The chair itself has to be in comparative proportion to your room you're placing it in.
 If you've got a large area, with heavy furniture, then a compact, thin-armed chair will appear delicate and out of place.
 If you've got a small room, then an armchair that's got thick arms and curved features will overpower all of your furniture.
 Either way, a room will appear and feel off-balance.

 When choosing armchairs for small spaces you need to ensure the size of those armchairs don't dominate the overall proportions of the room they are intended for.
 It's not just the size either, but the style that you need to be careful of.
 When choosing armchairs for small spaces, ensure you choose armchairs with thin arms, freestanding legs rather than legs that are hidden by flaps of upholstery.
 And when it is a choice between curves and straight lines, forget about the curves - when you want to fit armchairs for small spaces, always go for clean straight lines.
 You may even consider choosing armchairs with no arms at all - that is bound to save you some space, albeit not a great deal but it will also trick the eye into believing there's more than there is.

 User Agreement, Privacy, Cookies.
-Comforter sets console table blanket travel pillow deck box chaise lounge ottoman chair sectional sofa wall sticker salt lamps lite neon signs black table runner best tv stand.
+Comforter sets area rugs wool blanket pillow deck box chaise lounge recling sofa sectional sofa porch swings salt lamps lite neon signs black table runner tv stand.